1987

 And here are two little interesting bits at the end of this chapter:

-In 1989 Martin told: "About two years ago we did sign a very small
+In 1989 Martin said, "About two years ago we did sign a very small

 agreement with Daniel because it was pointed out to us, what would happen